IBSim/VirtualLab/docs/source/runsim.rst

 User-defined field to specify the name of the project being worked on.

 All data for a project is stored in the project directory located at :file:`Output/$SIMULATION/$PROJECT`.
-Here you will find the sub-directory 'Meshes' which contain the meshes generated for the project, and a sub-directory for each *StudyName*.
+Here you will find the sub-directory 'Meshes' which contain the meshes generated for the project, and a sub-directory for each *StudyName*, that is:

+   | :file:`Output/$SIMULATION/$PROJECT/Meshes`
+   | :file:`Output/$SIMULATION/$PROJECT/$StudyName`

 StudyName
 #########